FarmBot-Docs/farmbot-genesis/v1.5/FarmBot-Genesis-V1.5/tools/utm.md

 ![Screen Shot 2018-08-08 at 1.17.51 PM.png](_images/Screen_Shot_2018-08-08_at_1.17.51_PM.png)

 # Step 2: Connect the UTM Cable
 Insert the two UTM Cable Connectors into the top of the UTM.
 Note: The black and yellow connectors of the cable correspond to the black and yellow pin headers inside the UTM.
+Then slide the **UTM cable's shroud** down such that it fully covers the opening in the top of the **UTM**.

 {%
 include callout.html